openai/gym/README.rst

 Testing
 =======

-We are using `nose2 <https://github.com/nose-devs/nose2>`_ for tests.
+We are using `pytest <http://doc.pytest.org>`_ for tests.
 You can run them via:

 .. code:: shell

-	  nose2

-You can also run tests in a specific directory by using the ``-s`` option, or by passing in the specific name of the test.
-See the `nose2 docs <http://nose2.readthedocs.org/en/latest/usage.html#naming-tests>`_ for more details.
+	  pytest

 What's new
 ----------